behzadsoleimani/behzadsoleimani/README.md

-👋 Hi there!
-I'm @behzadsoleimani, a passionate Front-End developer with a keen interest in exploring and leveraging new technologies.
-With a strong foundation in JavaScript and TypeScript, I specialize in building interactive web applications using frameworks like React.js and Next.js.
+👋 Hello!
+I'm @behzadsoleimani, a seasoned Front-End developer with over 7 years of experience and mastery in JavaScript and TypeScript.
+I specialize in architecting and developing interactive web applications, leveraging React.js and Next.js.
+I've contributed to diverse enterprise projects spanning fintech, social media apps, and blockchain environments, collaborating with teams of varying sizes.
+Actively engaged in open-source communities and repositories, I've also authored several npm packages.
+My aim is to continually enhance my skills and remain at the forefront of web development.
+Let's innovate together!

-🚀 In my journey as a developer, I've had the opportunity to work on enterprise projects, collaborating closely with diverse technical teams to deliver robust solutions.
-Whether it's tackling complex state management, optimizing performance with module bundlers, or diving into the world of server-side JavaScript with Node.js, I thrive on pushing the boundaries of what's possible in web development.

 <!---
 behzadsoleimani/behzadsoleimani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.